 All students are encouraged to participate in co-curricular activities whether they be athletic, academic or social in nature.
 These activities help to shape students and prepare them for the future as part of a well rounded education.
-Humpreys High School offers many activities for students to choose from:
+Kubasaki High School offers many activities for students to choose from:

 Far East Activities & Athletics